MRo47/blue_oasis/README.md

 - The readme explains most of the experiment, some code is just abbreviations (eg: scripts/train.py)
 - Some modules have main() functions that can be executed to show some debug information (eg: bird_classifier/data_splitter.py will show number of samples in each split)
-- The [notebooks](bird_classifier/notebooks) contains experiments done before creating the scripts.
+- The [notebooks](notebooks) directory contains experiments done before creating the scripts.

 ## Dataset